-For the FlagList options call\count and call\time: pauses the existing counters.
+For the FlagList options call\count, call\time and call\memory: pauses the existing counters.
 The behavior is undefined for other FlagList options.

 Parameter FlagList is a list of options.
 The following are the valid options:

 global

 Turns on or off call tracing for global function calls (that is, calls specifying the module explicitly).
 Only exported functions match and only global calls generate trace messages.
 This is the default.